Gastric Sleeve Surgery

 - Making an appointment with your physician or dietitian if your weight loss stalls

-- Keeping in touch with the team at TLC to assure that you stay on track
+- Keeping in touch with our team to assure that you stay on track

 - Staying motivated with new fitness tips, healthy recipes and weight loss inspiration, which you can find on our Facebook Page